SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

         ``maxNbCand``, ``threshold``, ``algorithm``.
     :return: a status indicating success or error.
 The list of candidates will be returned using the callback.

-.. py:function:: authenticate(subjectID, data, options)
+.. py:function:: verify1(subjectID, data, options)

     Verify an identity using biometrics data.
 This service is synchronous.